Options for Australian citizenship

 Family members must make their own RRV application, if eligible.
 If not, they may be eligible for the direct citizenship pathway, or they can be sponsored for a partner or child permanent visa.

-Most RRV applications take 1 to 4 days to be processed and cost $465 to apply online.
+At July 2023 most RRV applications take 1 to 4 days to be processed and cost $465 to apply online.
 Submitting a paper application from will incur an $80 non-internet fee.

 If you re-enter Australia with an expired travel facility you will be granted a Special Category Visa.
 This will delay you applying for citizenship.